80

 This small meter was constructed by myself in 1997, and later rehauled in 2013.

-Capacitors are not measured with DC, but with alternating current from an external signal generator (later the song generator).
+Capacitors are not measured with DC, but with alternating current from the song generator.
 An earphone is used to find the bridge equilibrium.
 The unknown cap forms a voltage divider together with one of a set of five known capacitors.

 A bad (leaky) capacitor has a phase diagram that differs from the phase diagram of the (good) capacitors built into the bridge.
 As a result, the signal at the midpoint of the voltage divider formed by the capacitors is shifted in phase wrt. the signal fed into the bridge, and it becomes impossible to completely silence the whistle in the headphone.
 Consequently, leakage of the capacitor is qualitatively indicated by an audible level of residu sound at the best position of the potentiometer.
 Unlike other meters of this type, my meter reads resistance and capacitance from the same scale.
 To this end, the R/C switch not only replaces the reference resistors by reference capacitors, but also swaps the fixed and potentiometer sides of the bridge.
 On the right three capacitors.